• Careers at WPIC

 Localising to Japanese Preferences

 The real success stories lie in how some American retail and food brands have outshone their American versions.
-Toys R Us, for instance, continues to thrive in Japan’s bustling urban centres, despite its bankruptcy in the U.S. This success is attributed to Japan’s dense urban landscape and the sustained appeal of in-store shopping experiences.
+Toys R Us, for instance, continues to thrive in Japan’s bustling urban centres despite its bankruptcy in the U.S. Japan’s dense cities, family-friendly malls, and sustained appetite for in-store shopping gave the brand a second wind.

-American fast-food chains like Wendy’s, Burger King, and KFC have also found favour in Japan, but not without significant menu adaptations to suit local tastes.
-These brands have ‘Japanified’ their menus, adapting to local culinary preferences — a strategy that has proven successful in appealing to Japanese consumers.
+American fast-food chains like Wendy’s, Burger King, and KFC have also found favour in Japan, but not without significant menu adaptations.
+These brands have “Japanified” their offerings to match local palates, and the strategy works.

 Japan's Love Affair with Baseball

 While discussing American influence in Japan, it’s impossible to ignore the country’s love affair with baseball.
-With a 48% popularity rate, it is the country’s favourite sport, leading both in participation and viewership.
-In fact, Japan stands as Major League Baseball (MLB)’s biggest market outside the U.S. The sport has become deeply ingrained in Japanese culture.
+With a 48% popularity rate, it is the nation’s favourite sport, leading both in participation and viewership.
+Japan also stands as Major League Baseball (MLB)’s biggest market outside the United States.
+The sport is so deeply ingrained in Japanese culture that it feels less like a foreign import and more like a shared ritual.

 American Brands in Japan- Thriving through Localization - Rawlings Japan

-Rawlings, an official partner of MLB, has a notable presence in the Japanese market.
-Their baseball equipment and merchandise are highly sought after by Japanese MLB fans and baseball enthusiasts, further solidifying the cultural connection between Japan and American sports.
+Rawlings, an official MLB partner, enjoys a strong foothold in Japan.
+Their equipment and merchandise are sought after by MLB fans and local players alike, further cementing the cultural bridge between American sports and Japanese consumer enthusiasm.

 American Brands Reimagined in Japan